trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 **contract:** ContractDetails.
 Contains the full contract object contents including all information about a specific traded instrument.
  )

-Receives the full contract’s definitions This method will return all contracts  matching the requested via EClientSocket::reqContractDetails.
+Receives the full contractÃ¢â‚¬â„¢s definitions This method will return all contracts  matching the requested via EClientSocket::reqContractDetails.
 For  example, one can obtain the whole option chain with it.

 -